Avaiga/taipy-getting-started/step_06/ReadMe.md

 *max_capacity*, *day* and *number of predictions* can influence the scenario.

-In this example, we will run two pipelines: our initial  pipeline (*baseline*) together with a new one (referred as '*ml*') that will implement a  different prediction function/model.
+In this example, we will run two pipelines: our initial  pipeline (*baseline*) together with a new one (referred as "*ml*") that will implement a  different prediction function/model.

 ```python
 # For the sake of clarity, we have used an AutoRegressive model rather than a pure ML model such as: